Could you please give information about Prophet Jonah (YUNUS)? (Upon whom be peace)

 (10) This information was taken from Abdurrahman Habannaka's book named "al-Aqidatu'1-Islamiyya".

 (13) Muhammed Ali Sâbûnî, Peygamberler Tarihî, Ahsen Yayınları: 676-679.

-- Who are the prophets mentioned in the Quran?
+- What are the professions of the prophets mentioned in the Qur’an?

 - Does the story of Jonah contradict with the scientific data?